Nelfstor/Nelfstor/README.md

 - 👋 Hi, I’m @Nelfstor
-- 👀 I’m interested in C# developing.
+- 👀 I'm a C# developer.
-- 🌱 I’m currently work in GameDev using Unity.
+- 🌱 I’m currently work in FinTech.
-- 💞️ I’m looking to collaborate on Music educational projects.
+- Before that i worked in GameDev.
+.
 - 📫 How to reach me: telegram: @nelfstor.

 <!---